-It was confirmed that robust arrangements are in place for the management of prescription pads/forms.
-Following the inspection a written security policy were devised to reduce the risk of prescription theft and misuse and a copy of the policy was forwarded to RQIA.
+It was confirmed that robust arrangements are in place for the management of prescription pads/forms and that written security policies are in place to reduce the risk of prescription theft and misuse.

-Ten patients submitted questionnaire responses to RQIA.
-All indicated that they felt safe and protected from harm and indicated that they were very satisfied with this aspect of care.
+Seven patients submitted questionnaire responses to RQIA.
+All indicated that they felt safe and protected from harm.
+Four patients indicated they were very satisfied with this aspect of care and three indicated they were satisfied.
 No comments were included in submitted questionnaire responses.

-Thirteen staff submitted questionnaire responses.
-All indicated that they felt that patients are safe and protected from harm.
-Nine staff indicated that they were very satisfied with this aspect of care and four indicated they were satisfied.
+Ten staff submitted questionnaire responses.
+All indicated that they felt that patients are safe and protected from harm and were very satisfied with this aspect of care.
 Staff spoken with during the inspection concurred with this.
-No comments were included in submitted questionnaire responses.
+Comments provided included the following: